Gold240sx/ZeraForm/README.md

 - Inspired by Prisma, Drizzle, and Zod

 ---

+**Version 2.0.6** - Added index support for tables.
+Indexes are now generated in PostgreSQL migrations, MySQL migrations, Prisma schemas, Drizzle schemas, and PowerSync tables.
+Use `PowerSync.Index` and `PowerSync.IndexedColumn` to define indexes on your tables.

 **Version 2.0.5** - Added light encryption mode (`.encryptedLight()`) for shared/master key encryption.
 RLS and privacy controls handle access - encryption is just for at-rest protection.
 Per-user encryption (`.encrypted()`) remains for highly sensitive data.